-Dear College of Education community and our cherished community partners, you all know we are living in a challenging time, and a lot has changed within a matter of weeks about how we live our lives.
+Dear College of Education community and our cherished community partners, you all know we are living in a challenging time, and a lot has changed this year about how we live our lives.
 The College of Education, CSUSB, and the entire CSU system continues to be creative in our efforts to continue to serve our students and engage with our community partners.
-First, let me make clear that the entire California State University system is taking all the necessary steps to mitigate the disruptions caused by COVID-19 while ensuring the health and safety of our students, faculty, staff and communities.
+First, let me make clear that the entire California State University system has continued to take all the necessary steps to mitigate the disruptions caused by COVID-19 while ensuring the health and safety of our students, faculty, staff, and communities.

-As a college, all our classes have gone online, and our exceptional faculty members and their staff support have worked hard to prepare themselves to deliver instruction to our students by synchronous and asynchronous online models.
+As a college, all our classes have continued online, and our exceptional faculty members and their staff support have worked hard to prepare themselves to deliver instruction to our students by synchronous and asynchronous online models.
 Our goal is to continue to deliver quality instruction with compassion and efficiency.
 Our Instructional Technology (IT) team has worked hard to provide our students with needed technology tools to enable them to continue to learn without interruption.
-If you are a student and still need support in this area, please reach out to us and we will work with you to make sure your learning is not interrupted.
+All students, staff, and faculty are working with precision and effectiveness.

-For those prospective candidates who were planning to enter our credentialing and master’s degree programs this fall, please know that we have continued to admit students into our programs.
-Be assured that all CSU campuses are prepared to be as flexible as possible when working with fall 2020 applicants on meeting admission requirements and selection.
+For those prospective candidates who were planning to enter our credentialing and master’s degree programs in the spring, please know that we have continued to admit students into our programs.
+Be assured that all CSU campuses are prepared to be as flexible as possible when working with spring 2020 applicants on meeting admission requirements and selection.
 This flexibility will vary by program application, based on the impact COVID-19 has on the application requirements.
-Even though the nation-wide COVID 19 policies have led to the closure of many establishments, thereby impacting your ability to sit for the CBEST and CSET exams, the CSU chancellor has decided to provide a temporary waiver on these exams as admission requirements for this fall.
-You can be admitted into our programs in the fall without these, and you will be able to sit and pass the exams while in the program so as to meet the CTC requirement for obtaining a credential.
+We continue to make necessary accommodations to ensure that applicants access the programs they are interested in entering.

-Please be aware that CSUSB has transitioned our staff and faculty to working remotely, yet we continue to process admission applications and continue to communicate with applicants.
-We would encourage all fall 2020 applicants to continue to check their emails and campus portals regularly.
+As our campus continues to operate remotely, we continue to process admission applications and continue to communicate with current students and program applicants.
+We would encourage all students and applicants to continue to check their emails and campus portals regularly.
 The best way to reach us during this season of working remotely is by use of emails.
+However, when you call on the phone, the phone calls get directed to our emails and personal phone lines.
+We want to stay in touch with you, so don’t hesitate to call or email.
 We love to hear from you.

-Be safe, keep the social distance, respect the Governor’s mandate to stay home, and I look forward to seeing our students, faculty, staff and community partners when this dust settles.
+Be safe, wear face covering, keep the social distance, respect the Governor’s mandate to stay home, and I look forward to seeing our students, faculty, staff and community partners when this dust settles.

 Chinaka S. DomNwachukwu, Ph.D.